EnriqueMG75/Tensorflow-Keras-Iris-dataset-Falken-Data-School/README.md

 conda activate tf

-Install in the environment all necessary libraries
+Install in the environment all necessary libraries and Jupyter Notebook

 conda install ... or if any library is not in conda use pip install ...